We are maintaining our Neutral recommendation on China Unicom. The

 company registered top and bottom-line growth in the second quarter

 of 2014 owing to strong contribution from its 3G and broadband

 businesses.
 We expect future performance of the company to be aided

-and high operating expenses can be a drag on its profits.
+operating expenses can be a drag on its profits.